Skip to main content

 • red line is shown when the second issue is scheduled before the first issue: this plan has a Conflict.

-• An orange line is shown when both issues are scheduled in the same sprint: this plan is At risk.
+• An yellow line is shown when both issues are scheduled in the same sprint: this plan is At risk.

 • green line is shown when the issues are scheduled in the right sequence: this plan is Healthy.